 Discussing the benefits above seems like brushing teeth with baking soda boosts your oral health, especially if you want to whiten your teeth.
 However, there are a few downsides to using baking soda on teeth, as stated below.

 When you brush your teeth with baking soda on a daily basis, you are prone to damage your enamel.
 A tooth is a living thing thus damaging the coating leads to cavities.

 Due to its abrasive properties, baking soda may cause severe damage to the gum which can result in bleeding.
 It is the same properties that cause the damage to enamel.
 Thus it should be used less to prevent enamel erosion and gum damage.

 Less Effective in Fighting Cavities

-Unpleasant After Taste and It Is Gritty
+Unpleasant Aftertaste and It Is Gritty

-To prevent leaving the uncomfortable aftertaste it is advisable to use it with a pint of toothpaste or a flavor such as a peppermint or strawberry.
+When a person uses baking soda to brush or whiten teeth, it leaves a bad taste in the mouth and an uncomfortable gritty feeling.
+To prevent that uncomfortable aftertaste, it is advisable to use it with a pint of toothpaste or a flavour such as peppermint or strawberry.

 Not Well Packaged for Oral Use

 Unlike the excellent packaging of toothpaste tubes, baking soda is in messy packaging.
 One cannot tell if any contamination has occurred.
 Thus, it is not advisable for oral use even if it is a cheap option for brushing teeth.